Asabeneh/30-Days-Of-JavaScript/07_Day_Functions/07_day_functions.md

     '
     ```

-1. Write a function name _rgbColorGenerator_ and it generates rgb colors.
+1. Write a function called _rgbColorGenerator_ and it generates rgb colors.

     ```sh
     rgbColorGenerator()